• Skip to primary navigation

 baklava rolls on a plate

-Baklava, like this pistachio baklava recipe, is a well-known delicacy dating back to the Ottoman empire.
-It's served all over the Mediterranean region including Greece, Armenia, the Levant region, and Turkey.
+Baklava, like this pistachio baklava recipe, is a well-known delicacy dating back to the Ottoman Empire.
+It's served all over the Mediterranean, including Greece, Armenia, the Levant, and Turkey.
 When many people think of a traditional baklava recipe, they think of a layered pastry dessert topped with sugar syrup.

-I'll break this baklava rolls recipe down for you step-by-step with my favorite filling: cinnamon walnut, but feel free to stuff them with whatever you like.
-Some ideas: double cream, pistachios, honey syrup, rose water, chocolate spread, pistachios, and almonds.
+Baklava rolls are baklava's cousin- the same flavors just prepared a little differently.
+This walnut baklava roll recipe is made with cinnamon and walnuts, but the filling is customizable.
+Some filling ideas: double cream, pistachios, honey syrup, rose water, chocolate spread, pistachios, and almonds.
 Don't be afraid to get creative in the kitchen and experiment with different flavor combinations!
-It's my favorite hobby.

 Ingredient Notes

-• Phyllo Dough: You'll find these ready-made phyllo sheets in the frozen section of your local Middle Eastern or Mediterranean grocery store, and they usually come in a standard square size.
+• Phyllo Dough: You'll find these ready-made phyllo sheets in the frozen section of your local grocery store, and they usually come in a standard square size.
 You can also make them yourself, but it's really tricky to get them as thin as they should be.

 • Ghee or Melted Butter: Baklava loves fat.
-In order to get it delicate and crispy, you're gonna want to be very generous when it comes to this ingredient.
-And by generous I mean we're going to be brushing every layer of dough with it.
-Traditionally, you'd use ghee, but if it's unavailable where you live, you can just use melted butter instead.
+Each phyllo sheet is brushed with melted ghee or butter.
+Traditionally, you'd use ghee, but if it's unavailable where you live, you can use melted butter instead.

 • Walnuts: You can use any of your favorite nuts, but for this recipe, I'll be showing you how to make my favorite walnut cinnamon filling.
-You can also use hazelnuts, pistachios, peanuts, cashews, pine nuts, or a mix of some of those.
+Substitute hazelnuts, pistachios, peanuts, cashews, pine nuts, or a mix.
 Just make sure they are raw and unsalted.

 • Cinnamon: Ground cinnamon gives the walnut filling its addicting smell and flavor.
 In my book, the more cinnamon, the better.